marco262/my_wiki/data/class/warlock.md

 ## Chains of Carceri

-//Prerequisite: 15th level, Pact of the Chain feature//
+*Prerequisite: 15th level, Pact of the Chain feature*

-You can cast //[[[spell:hold monster]]]// at will -- targeting a celestial, fiend, or elemental -- without expending a spell slot or material components.
+You can cast *[[[spell:hold monster]]]* at will -- targeting a celestial, fiend, or elemental -- without expending a spell slot or material components.
 You must finish a long rest before you can use this invocation on the same creature again.

 ## Devil's Sight